 In this section:

-- Our major report Exploring Patent Barriers to Cancer Treatment Access in South Africa: 24 Medicine Case Studies, 2017/18: Abstract and full report.
+- Read this: Report Exploring Patent Barriers to Cancer Treatment Access in South Africa: 24 Medicine Case Studies, 2017/18

 - Link to the Fix The Patent Laws blog (External site)